ivyliyuxuan/tswd-portfolio-templates/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+Here's where my cool work will go.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+I'm Yuxuan Li from MISM global program.
+I am very interested in data visualization and design, so I chose Telling Stories with Data course.
+I am very professional in dancing, and it takes me at least 5 hours to practice every day.
+But I will carefully complete my homework for this class!
+I hope we can all make an excellent portfolio.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. Create better data visualizations supported by narrative
+2. Improve data analysis capability
+3. Duild valuable design skills
+4. Have an opportunity to learn Tableau
+5. Tell the story the data supports

 # Portfolio
+Welcome to my portfolio!
+Can't wait to get started it!

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.